booch/presentations/proposals/RubyConf/2014/Newish Ruby Idioms.md

 * Some ideas from POODR?
 * Some ways to use keyword params?
 * Ask some Ruby luminaries for more ideas?
+* Allow class or instance, perhaps (as I used in Crystal's Date class for calendar)
 * This, maybe (tell story how we used it to move stuff out of DB):

 ~~~ ruby